 - Right-click on the layer and add Alpha channel.
 This ensures that you can easily delete your layer with transparency.
 You can verify whether the Alpha channel is already added to your image or not by right-clicking the layer and see if the add Alpha channel is greyed out.

-- From the toolbox select the Fuzzy Select tool and make sure Anti Aliasing, Feather Edges and Draw Mask is checked.
-The Draw Mask option will help to visualize the background which you want to delete.
+- Select the Fuzzy Select tool from the toolbox and make sure Anti Aliasing, Feather Edges and Draw Mask are checked.
+The Draw Mask option will help you visualise the background you want to delete.

 - Now click on the section of the image of the background which you want to delete and hold down your click, then drag the mouse to your image to see a mask drawn on your image.

-- The color selection shows the selection that you are choosing.
-Dragging the mouse below will increase the threshold of your selection, and towards up it will reduce the threshold of your selection.
+- The colour selection shows the selection that you are choosing.
+Dragging the mouse below will increase the threshold of your selection, and towards up, it will reduce the threshold of your selection.

 - Once you are satisfied with your selection, release the mouse and press delete from your keyboard to delete the selection.

-You can repeat you can repeat this process as much as you want to entirely get rid of the background of your image.
+You can repeat this process as much as you want to eliminate the background of your image entirely.

-In the next method, we will use the select by color tool which select the entire background having the same color pixels.
-This method works better for the vector images, which typically have uniform color distribution.
-This method might not work well for real-world images where there are too many color gradients or sharp edges.
+In the next method, we will use the select by colour tool, which selects the entire background having the same colour pixels.
+This method works better for vector images, which typically have uniform colour distribution.
+This method might not work well for real-world images with too many colour gradients or sharp edges.

-- Select the “select by color” tool from the toolbox.
-Make sure Anti Aliasing and Draw Mask is enabled from the option.
+- Select the “select by colour” tool from the toolbox.
+Make sure Anti Aliasing and Draw Mask are enabled from the option.

-- Make sure to enable the Feather Edges option if you are working with a complex vector image.
+- Ensure to enable the Feather Edges option if you are working with a complex vector image.

-- Now, click on the background section of your image having the same color and drag the mouse down or up to increase or decrease the threshold.
+- Now, click on the background section of your image having the same colour and drag the mouse down or up to increase or decrease the threshold.

 - Once you are happy with the selection, let go of the mouse hold.
 Press delete from your keyboard.

-Likewise, you can repeat the steps multiple times to get rid of the background entirely.
+Likewise, you can repeat the steps multiple times to eliminate the background entirely.